openforis/sepal-doc/docs/source/setup/register.rst

     :title: sign up form

-Check your mailbox and click the link inside to validate your account.
+Check your email inbox that you used to sign up for SEPAL and click the link in the confirmation email to validate your account.
 You will be redirected to the password creation form, fill the fields and click the :btn:`sign-up` button.
-If everything goes well you will now inside SEPAL.
+If everything goes well you now have access to SEPAL.

 .. thumbnail:: ../_images/setup/register/sepal_confirmation_email.png
     :width: 80%